CHTJonas/roombooking/README.md

 ⚠️ **COVID‑19:**
 In light of the global coronavirus pandemic, the management of the ADC Theatre have requested changes to the Room Booking System be made.
-Until further notice each booking must be accompanied by a list of names and email addresses of all those who will be present in the room.
+Until further notice each booking must be accompanied by a list of names and email addresses of all those who will be present.
-Nobody other that those listed may be present during the booking.
+There is a maximum capacity of six people per booking and nobody other that those listed may attend for the duration of the booking.
-Each room that can be booked will have a set maximum occupancy and some rooms will not be possible to book at all.
+Students will be allowed to make bookings of the following rooms only: ADC Dressing Rooms 1 & 2, the Bar and the Larkum Studio.
+The Stage and the entirety of the Corpus Playroom may only be booked by management.
 Bookings are additionally restricted to management office hours only and out-of-hours keyholding will not be permitted.
+It is expected that meetings and auditions will take place via video conference and as such, these options will be removed from the booking form.
 These changes will be implemented in the `Neon` release of the Room Booking System which is scheduled to go live before the start of Michaelmas Term.

 ---